 You cannot publish batch geoprocessing services.

 If your geoprocessing tool contains output workspace parameters, they will be disabled once the tool has been published as a geoprocessing service.

 Before using the Share as Service wizard or the Service Editor, there are a few preparations you should make.

 Document your tool

-When publishing, your tool is checked to make sure it has minimal documentation—a summary and one or more tags—and you can enter these using the Service Editor.
-But you'll want to provide other elements such as parameter help and usage tips, and the best way to provide these is to update the item description of your tools before publishing.
+When publishing, your tool is checked to make sure it has minimal documentation—a summary and one or more tags—and you can provide these using the Service Editor.
+The best way to provide other elements, such as parameter help and usage tips, is to update the item description of your tools before publishing.

 Project data and the data store